jupyterhub/team-compass/docs/contribute/guide.md

 - **Use merge commits** instead of merge-by-squashing/-rebasing.
   This makes it easier to find all changes since the last deployment `git log --merges --pretty=format:"%h %<(10,trunc)%an %<(15)%ar %s" <deployed-revision>..` and your PR easier to review.
 - **Make it clear when your PR is ready for review.**
   Prefix the title of your pull request (PR) with `[MRG]` if the contribution is complete and should be subjected to a detailed review.

+- **Link the issue you're working on.**
+  Including a link to the issue your pull request seeks to address so collaborators and reviewers can easily understand the context, track progress and provide more effective feedback on your contribution.

 - **Use commit messages to describe _why_ you are proposing the changes you are proposing.**
+#a great example of a commit message#

 - **Try to not rush changes** (the definition of rush depends on how big your changes are).
   JupyterHub is maintained by a global community of contributors, many of whom are volunteers.
 Reviews may take time, so please be patient.
   Wait patiently for a reviewer to merge the PR.